38 Top Railroad Spike Welding Projects and Crafts

 Make a set of these bookends for the bookworm in your life.
 Such a cool design it’s sure to be a hit.

-Three spikes, a bolt and a washer is all you need to create this rustic candle holder.
+Three spikes, a bolt, and a washer are all you need to create this rustic candle holder.
 Make a set and give it as a gift with a couple of tapered candlesticks.

 Railroad Spike Cross

 This piece would look great in the garden, or it could also serve as a memorial piece.
 The contrast of the copper with the railroad spikes is such a great look.